tirthalpatel/Learning-Spring/gs-spring-boot/gs-spring-boot-app/README.md

 * [Actuator endpoints allow to monitor and interact with the application](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html), for example,
 	- http://localhost:8080/health : Shows application health information
-	- http://localhost:8080/metrics : Shows ‘metrics’ information for the current application
+	- http://localhost:8080/metrics : Shows metrics information for the current application
+	- http://localhost:8080/flyway : Shows any Flyway database migrations that have been applied

 ### Spring Boot + Hawtio (a lightweight web console to monitor and manage application)